Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Introduction

 The approach described above for estimating doubly robust functionals requires estimating two nuisance functions (e.g. propensity score and outcome regression functions for causal inference type problems) through machine learning algorithms which require appropriately setting tuning parameters.
 Examples of such tuning parameters include regularizing parameters in penalized regression methods (e.g., Lasso) and bandwidths/resolutions in nonparametric regression methods (e.g., kernel regression).
 At this point, the philosophical scope of the investigation can be divided into two broad themes.
 In one regime, the researcher uses an optimal tuning for the estimation of nuisance functions and relies on semiparametric theory of bias correction to yield the best possible estimation of the functional of interest that can be obtained using these nuisance function estimators \cite{robins2008higher,robins2017higher,liu2021adaptive}.
-A parallel tenet constitutes of investigators who chooses a specific estimator of the functional of interest and aims to obtain the optimal tuning/estimation of the nuisance functions that produces the best estimation of the functional under study.
-Several works have identified benefits of performing undersmoothing and sample splitting for this second perspective \cite{hall1992effect,newey1998undersmoothing,gine2008simple,paninski2008undersmoothed,newey2018cross,van2019efficient,newey2018cross,fisher2023three,kennedy2022minimax,balakrishnan2023fundamental}.
+In a parallel tenet, researchers choose a specific estimator of the functional of interest and aim to obtain the optimal tuning/estimation of the nuisance functions that produces the best estimation of the functional under study.
+Several works have identified benefits of undersmoothing nuisance function estimators and performing sample splitting (i.e., estimating the nuisance function(s) from a part of the sample and using them for the functional estimation in a different part of the sample) for this second perspective \cite{hall1992effect,newey1998undersmoothing,gine2008simple,paninski2008undersmoothed,newey2018cross,van2019efficient,van2019causal,fisher2023three,kennedy2024minimax,balakrishnan2023fundamental, bruns2023augmented,mcgrath2025optimal}.
 In this regard, this line of research has mostly focused on demonstrating a sufficiency of the aforementioned undersmoothing principle.
-However, it remains unclear whether undersmoothing is also necessary in certain cases for optimal estimation of a functional.
-Indeed, the development of such a theory will depend on the type of estimator of the functional (which involves the nuisance function estimators in its construction) being used.
-It turns out that an additional subtlety arises when the type of estimation strategy for the functional of interest is further stratified through strategies of sample splitting to estimate the nuisance function(s) from parts of the whole sample and using them for the functional estimation in a possibly different part of the sample.
-In this paper, to take the first steps towards such a theory, we consider this second perspective and explore in detail the estimation of a specific double robust functional concerning its interplay with the estimator chosen by the investigator, sample splitting strategies to estimate the nuisance functions, the tuning of the nuisance functions, and the best possible mean squared error one might obtain as a result for estimating the functional.
-Since we aim to explore a complicated canvas of interplay, we keep our discussions focused through a specific functional and nuisance function estimation strategies that we describe below.
+However, it remains unclear whether undersmoothing is also necessary.
+Indeed, the development of such a theory will depend on the functional of interest, type of estimator of the functional (which involves the nuisance function estimators in its construction), function space for the nuisance functions, and sample splitting strategy.
+In this paper, to take the first steps towards such a theory, we consider this second perspective and explore in detail the estimation of a specific doubly robust functional concerning its interplay with the estimator chosen by the investigator, sample splitting strategies to estimate the nuisance functions, smoothness of the nuisance functions, the tuning of the nuisance function estimators, and the best possible mean squared error one might obtain as a result for estimating the functional.
+Since we aim to explore a complicated canvas of interplay, we keep our discussions focused through a specific functional, nuisance function estimation strategy, and type of function space for the nuisance functions that we describe below.

 Specifically, in this paper, we explore the interplay between different types of estimators (e.g., plug-in type estimators, first-order bias-corrected estimator), tuning parameter choices, and sample splitting strategies through the lens of a doubly robust functional which has gained recent popularity in both the causal inference and conditional independence testing literature.
 We consider observing $n$ i.i.d.\ copies of $\bO = (\bX, A, Y) \sim \bbP$ where $\bX \in \mathbb{R}^d$, $A \in \mathbb{R}$, and $Y \in \mathbb{R}$ and focus on the functional